-It’s only natural that I think of my mother often.
-I am a mother myself, and as the years have passed, I’ve come to appreciate the difficult job of raising children, not to mention the stark loneliness when you’re doing so essentially on your own.
+As a mother of two, it’s only natural that I think of my own mother and how she parented.
+As the years have passed, I’ve come to appreciate the difficult job of raising children, and the ways in which I think my mother did well.
+I’ve also experienced the stark loneliness of parenting on my own.

-I also feel my mother’s presence acutely at the holidays.
-This is the season when we wish to experience the love of our families, though few of us live the idyllic scenes of household harmony we view on our flat screens and hand-held devices.
-Instead, conflicts are magnified, regrets are palpable, and some of us find our mother-daughter realities far from what we once hoped.
+I tend to feel my mother’s presence (and absence) acutely at the holidays, which is to be expected.
+This is the season when we wish to bask in the bosom of our loving families, though few of us live the idyllic scenes of household harmony we view on our flat screens and hand-held devices.
+Instead, even in basically sound relationships, conflicts are magnified, regrets are palpable, and some of us find our mother-daughter realities far from what we once hoped.

 Mother-daughter relationships are often characterized by years of contradictions – fierce and protective love, hurtful acting out by both parties, disapproval and competition.